Identifiable learning of dissipative dynamics: Results

 Having established the identifiability, we now investigate the energy landscape of the polymer stretching dynamics under a range of strain rates $\dot{\varepsilon}$.
 The barrier height provides a quantitative measure of the energetic difficulty associated with transitions between metastable configurations~\cite{hanggi1990reaction,van1992stochastic}.
 In the context of polymer stretching, it represents the effective free-energy barrier associated with the flipping of chain ends against the imposed elongational flow.
 Although it does not exactly correspond to the transition rates in our nonequilibrium setting, it serves as a qualitative descriptor of the effective energy landscape.
-Since {\ourmethodname} directly provides the logarithm of the stationary density, it allows for a straightforward computation of the barrier height (\hyperref[sec:appendix]{the Appendix}).
-As shown in Fig.~\ref{fig:polymer_V}(i), the barrier height associated with polymer stretching exhibits a super-linear increase with the strain rate $\dot{\varepsilon}$.
-In contrast, the OnsagerNet approach fails to produce consistent energy functions for fixed parameters, resulting in barrier heights that show no clear or systematic dependence on the strain rate, as illustrated in Fig.~\ref{fig:polymer_V}(j).
+Since {\ourmethodname} directly provides the logarithm of the stationary density, it allows for a straightforward computation of the barrier height (Methods~\ref{app:polymer bh}).
+As shown in Fig.~\ref{fig:polymer_V} (i), the barrier height associated with polymer stretching exhibits a super-linear increase with the strain rate $\dot{\varepsilon}$.
+In contrast, the OnsagerNet approach fails to produce consistent energy functions for fixed parameters, resulting in barrier heights that show no clear or systematic dependence on the strain rate, as illustrated in Fig.~\ref{fig:polymer_V} (j).

-Next, we examine the irreversibility by computing the global EPR, $\dot{S}_{\text{tot}}$.
-The log-log plot in Fig.~\ref{fig:polymer_epr}(a) reveals a clear scaling relationship with the strain rate $\dot{\varepsilon}$.
+Next, we examine the irreversibility by computing the global EPR, $\dot{S}_{\text{tot}}$, a key marker of non-equilibrium.
+The log-log plot in Fig.~\ref{fig:polymer_epr} (a) reveals a clear scaling relationship with the strain rate $\dot{\varepsilon}$.
 Specifically, $\dot{S}_{\text{tot}}$ exhibits sub-linear growth, tending towards a plateau in both the weak- and strong-driving regimes.
 The fact that $\dot{S}_{\text{tot}}$ is consistently positive for all strain rates provides evidence that the polymer system operates far from equilibrium.